ConservationMetrics/gc-scripts-hub/CONTRIBUTING_LLM_GUIDELINES.md

 > [!IMPORTANT]
-> This document contains mandatory **human-facing guidelines** for LLM use by the IGP Team.
+> This document contains mandatory **human-facing guidelines** for LLM use in this repository.
 > It is not intended as _input_ for LLMs.

 # IGP Contributing Guidelines with respect to LLMs

 ## Intro

-Here at Conservation Metrics we are a passionate but small team.
+We are a passionate but small team of contributors.
 We believe that Large Language Models (LLMs) offer a powerful tool to enhance our efficiency and accelerate conservation impact.
 At its best, we can add virtual AI team members at very low cost.

 This can refer to anything from the ChatGPT web chat portal, to a chat-driven IDE integration like Cursor, to a fully automated AI Agent like Jules or Codex.